Mental wellbeing

 bringing together the diverse resources around the School that support mental wellbeing for staff

-Life can bring unexpected challenges throughout the years, and mental and emotional health is no exception.
+Life can bring unexpected challenges over time, and mental and emotional health is no exception.
 Whether it is a small blip or a long term experience, it's important we all recognise the importance of the mental and emotional wellbeing of ourselves and those around us.
 Recognising that living with, or supporting someone with a mental health concerns or conditions isn't always straightforward, increases self awareness, that in turn can benefit others.
 This page aims to bring together the diverse resources around the School that support mental wellbeing for staff.

 Meet LSE's Staff Counselling team